Iemane291/pythonOS/README.md

 All of these settings can be changed by doing `change <setting_name> <new_value>`

 An option's possible values are called boolean values if their possible values are `true`, `on`, `off` and `false`

+These settings are not categorized (if they will be, they will not be categorized in the settings.json file) but I plan to categorize them when I think of more settings to add.

 ### input-color